-To determine the effectiveness of a noise barrier's ability to provide abatement for the 25 impacted homes and Warrior Park (Category C) in NSA 9 (Westfield Lakes), several barrier scenarios (ROW only, shoulder only, and ROW/shoulder combination) were evaluated.
+To determine the effectiveness of a noise barrier's ability to provide abatement for the twentyfive (25) impacted homes and Warrior Park (Category C) in NSA 9 (Westfield Lakes), several barrier scenarios (ROW only, shoulder only, and ROW/shoulder combination) were evaluated.
 South of the pedestrian trail, SR 429 begins to increase in elevation and continues on elevated embankment to north of Warrior Road.
-The elevation differences between the receptors and elevated roadway preclude the ability to locate a standard post and panel barrier at or near the ROW line that can meet applicable acoustic criteria (i.e., minimum 5 dB(A) reduction at 2 impacted sites; 7 dB(A) at 1 benefited site).
+The elevation differences between the receptors and elevated roadway preclude the ability to locate a standard post and panel barrier at or near the ROW line that can meet applicable acoustic criteria.